EliasDevSE/WVTT_FFMPEG/README.md

 Patches to add support for WebVTT subtitles stored in ISOBMFF boxes (codec tag `wvtt`) inside MP4/MOV containers.

+## License

+Use this whoever the hell you want to be honest, I just thought it was a stupid problem and was surprised no one came over it in 20 years.

 ## Problem

 FFmpeg 7.0 doesn't recognize wvtt subtitle tracks in MP4 files.
 They show up as: